defold/doc/docs/en/manuals/properties.md

 go.set(url, prop, 2.0)
 ```

-For GUI nodes, the node identifier is provided as first parameter to the property specific function:
+For GUI nodes, the node identifier is provided as the first parameter to the property specific function:

 ```lua
 -- Get the color of the button